Anthony Browne (died 1548): Death and burial

 Anthony Browne died on 6 May 1548 at Byfleet House in Surrey, which he built, and was buried in St Mary the Virgin Church, Battle, Sussex, in the tomb of his first wife Alice Gage, as requested in his will.
 His chest tomb with effigies of himself and his first wife Alice Gage survives.
 He was succeeded in his estates by his eldest son, Anthony Browne, who subsequently in 1554 was created Viscount Montagu.

 King's mistresses

 Two members of the Browne family were reported to have been among the mistresses of Henry VIII.
 One of these, recorded only as a 'Mistress Browne', was allegedly his sister.
 This lady was stated to have been a prime mover in the downfall of Anne Boleyn, the king's second wife.
 Elizabeth Somerset, Countess of Worcester was a lady-in-waiting to Queen Anne Boleyn and the chief witness against her at her trial for adultery.
-Another less closely-related member of Browne's family, Anne Basset, was rumoured to be in the running to become Henry VIII's fifth wife, and there were rumours of an earlier affair, shortly before the king's marriage to Anne of Cleves in January 1540.
+Another less closely related member of Browne's family, Anne Basset, was rumoured to be in the running to become Henry VIII's fifth wife, and there were rumours of an earlier affair, shortly before the king's marriage to Anne of Cleves in January 1540.

+Cowdray engravings

+16th-century wall-paintings, originally commissioned by Sir Anthony Browne and were painted onto the walls of Browne's hall in Cowdray House.
+The original paintings were destroyed by fire in 1793, but their appearances survive in etchings made while they existed.